Aarhus University By-laws

 Subsection (2) The rector is responsible for the day-to-day management of the university within the framework set by the board.

-Subsection (3) The rector, the pro-rector(s), the university director and the deans together form the senior management team, which, as guided by the rector, undertakes the university's operation and the implementation of the university's strategy and goals.
+Subsection (3) The rector, the pro-rector(s), the university director, the deans and the director of Enterprise and Innovation together constitute the senior management team, which, under the direction of the rector, undertakes the university's operation and the implementation of the university's strategy and goals.

 Faculties

-Section 7.
-Each faculty has a number of departments (at Health, Science and Technology and Aarhus BSS)/schools(at Arts), whose main tasks are research, teaching and knowledge exchange.
-The board determines the division into departments/schools.
-Each department or school is led by a head of school/department.
+Section 7.-(1) Each faculty has a number of departments (institutter) whose main tasks are research, teaching and knowledge exchange.
+The board determines the division into departments.
+Each department is headed by a head of department.

-Section 8.
-A faculty may establish schools that are organisationally located at department level and whose main tasks are teaching and development.
+Section 8.-(1) A faculty may establish schools (skoler) that are organisationally equivalent to departments and whose main tasks are teaching and development.
 Each school is headed by a head of school or director.

 Centres

-Section 9.
-Centres may be established as organisational units with special tasks within certain fields of research, teaching or dissemination.
-Centres may have a department-like character, in which the centre director has equivalent authority to a department head.
+Section 9.-(1) The university may establish centres, which are organisational units with special tasks within certain fields of research, teaching or dissemination.
+Centres may have a department-like character, in which the centre director has equivalent authority to a head of department.

 Academic councils